-Deputy Minister, Department for Women and Gender Equality
+Deputy Minister of International Development and Deputy Minister for Women and Gender Equality

 - Date modified: